Phileosopher/commonplace/people-image-distortion.md

 - Use proofs that are needlessly complex (which can be done as much as necessary).
 - Use algorithms (i.e., a set of number-based conditional rules) to hide bias, typically with the claim that the algorithm is neutral.

-Word Placement
+Word placement

 - Separate two words in a sentence to create [emotional](mind-feelings.md) distance ("The **senator**, in many ways, was a just man, but he was caught having **murdered** his wife.")
 - Stick two words in a sentence closer together ("The **officer's murder** case was solved today in the arrest of a local clerk.").
 - Frequently place a word next to another word to entirely change its implication (e.g., "pompous" was once a positive implication, but now implies "pompous ass").

-Sentence Choice
+Sentence choice

 - Use the passive voice to remove the subject of the sentence from the idea ("The murder had been done by him").
 - Use long sentences, extended oration, and elaborate sentences to give ideas [emotional](mind-feelings.md) distance.

 ## Comparisons

-Comparing Numbers/Ideas
+Comparing numbers/ideas

 - State an arbitrary number or idea that will seem much less favorable than the one they want to [influence](power-influence.md) people toward.
 - Use extremely specific words or numbers to imply something was particularly [calculated](logic.md).